CameronS2005/rpi3-openwrt/README.md

 execute the setup script for the first time; ./setup.sh

+Will prompt you to set the root passwd!

 Press Enter when it tell you to, it will disconnect you, but your raspberry pi isnt rebooting, so just wait like 5 seconds for network to restart then you can reconnect.

 execute the setup script for the second time; ./setup.sh